Margaret Evans, Head of Corporate Law discusses finding a buyer in the part 5 of The Selling Process Series.

 How long it takes for these disputes to conclude will depend on a number of things.
 We find that we are able to settle most claims within a matter of months.
 If a case goes all the way to a trial then it may take a year or two – depending on court availability.
 We work hard to bring cases to a conclusion without the delay associated with a full trial.
 We find that we are able to settle many claims at a mediation.

 We are passionate about what it is that we do.
 We have decades of experience of dealing with this type of work - and you get the benefit of our expertise.
-We are true specialists – just look at the individual profiles for Stephen Lawson and Jennifer McGuinness.
+We are true specialists – just look at the individual profile for Stephen Lawson.